Discover the work of Denmark’s most important female sculptor, Anne Marie Carl-Nielsen (1863 – 1945).

 Exhibition at Den Frie Centre of Contemporary Art

-In tandem with the exhibition at the Glyptotek, Den Frie Centre of Contemporary Art is devising an exhibition, Arven (‘Heritage’), in which ten selected contemporary artists present work inspired by Anne Marie Carl-Nielsen.
+In tandem with the exhibition at the Glyptotek, Den Frie Centre of Contemporary Art is devising an exhibition, The Legacy – of Anne Marie Carl-Nielsen, in which ten selected contemporary artists present work inspired by Anne Marie Carl-Nielsen.
 It will feature works by such artists as Tal R, Sif Itona Westerberg and Rasmus Myrup.
-Arven will run from 26 November 2021 to 30 January 2022.
+Arven will run from 27 November 2021 to 6 March 2022.

 Glyptoteket's exhibitions present artworks and cultural-historical objects.